C4.1.1

 | Mutualism | Mutualism is a close interspecific association where both species benefit. | Bees obtaining nectar while pollinating flowers. |

-| Parasitism | Parasitism is an association where a parasite lives in or on a host, obtains resources from it and harms it, usually without killing it immediately. | Ticks feeding on deer blood; tapeworms in mammal intestines. |
+| Parasitism | Parasitism is an association where a parasite lives in or on a host, obtains resources from it and harms it without usually killing it immediately. | Ticks feeding on deer blood; tapeworms in mammal intestines. |

 | Pathogenicity | Pathogenicity is an interaction where a pathogen infects a host and causes disease. | A fungal pathogen causing mildew in plants; a bacterium causing disease in an animal. |